 The Jonassohn Genocide Collection was endowed in 2002 by Professor Kurt Jonassohn (1920-2011) to honour the memory of his parents, Richard and Frieda Jonassoh, who perished in the Holocaust.
 The Collection acquires materials to support the comparative study of genocides, both historical and contemporary.

-All items are indentifiable in the Libraries' catalogue.
+All items are indentifiable in the Sofia Discovery tool.

 UN and other documents and publications indexed by the UN Dag Hammarskjold Library in New York and the UN Library in Geneva.
 Full coverage from 1979 but many older titles continue to be added.
 Many links to full-text documents.
 You can also search voting records for all resolutions adopted by the General Assembly (1983- ) and the Security Council (1946- ), and for speeches (1983- ) made in the General Assembly, the Security Council, the Economic and Social Council, and the Trusteeship Council

 The Peace Palace Library is one of the oldest and most prestigious libraries specialized in international law.
 Its principal objective is to service the institutions that reside in the Peace Palace, including the International Court of Justice, the Permanent Court of Arbitration, and the Hague Academy of International Law.
 But the Library is equally open to employees of all other international legal institutions inThe Hague, as well as to all scholars and students of international law.